mglt/draft-mglt-ipsecme-diet-esp/draft-ietf-ipsecme-diet-esp.md

 The compression of DSCP and ECN are defined independently.

 DSCP values are compressed according to the dscp_cda value:

 * If dscp_cda is set to "uncompress", the DSCP values are included in the inner IP header.
 FL is set to 6 bits, TV is not set, MO is set to "ignore", CDA is set to "sent-value".
 * If dscp_cda is set to "lower", the DSCP field is elided and its value is copied from the Tunnel IP header.
 FL is set to 6 bits, TV is not set, MO is set to "ignore", CDA is set to "lower".
 * If dscp_cda is set to "sa", DSCP is compressed according to the DSCP values of the SA.
 If dscp_list contains a single element, the DSCP is elided, FL is set to 6 bits, TV is set to dscp_list[0], MO is set to "equal" and CDA is set to "not-sent".
 If dscp_list contains more than one DSCP value, FL is set to 6 bits, TV is set to dscp_list, MO is set to "match-mapping" and the CDA is set to "mapping-sent".
 For ECN, FL is set to 2 bits, TV is not set, MO is set to ignore and CDA is set to "value-sent".

 ECN values are compressed according to the ecn_cda value:

-* If ecn_cda is set to "uncompress", the ECN field included in the inner IP header.
+* If ecn_cda is set to "uncompress", the ECN field is included in the inner IP header.
 FL is set to 2 bits, TV is not set, MO is set to "ignore", CDA is set to "sent-value".
 * If ecn_cda is set to "lower", the ECN value is elided and the ECN value is copied in the outer IP header.
 FL is set to 2 bits, TV is not set, MO is set to "ignore", CDA is set to "lower".

 Flow label is compressed according to the flow_label_cda value:

 * If flow_label_cda is set to "uncompress", the Flow label is included in the IPv6 Header.
-FL is set to 20 bits, TV is not set MO is set to "ignore" and CDA is set to "sent-value".
+FL is set to 20 bits, TV is not set, MO is set to "ignore", and CDA is set to "sent-value".
 * If flow_label_cda is set to "lower", the Flow Label is elided and read from the outer IP Header (See {{sec-cda}}).
-FL is set to 20 bits, TV is not set, MO is set to "ignore" and CDA is set to "lower".
-If the outer IP header is an IPv4 header, only the 16 LSB of the FLow Label are inserted into the IPv4 Header.
+FL is set to 20 bits, TV is not set, MO is set to "ignore", and CDA is set to "lower".
+If the outer IP header is an IPv4 header, only the 16 LSB of the Flow Label are inserted into the IPv4 Header.
 At the decompression, the 4 MSB of the Flow Label are set to 0.
-* If flow_label_cda is set to "generated", the Flow Label elided and the Flow Label is then re-generated at the decompression (See {{sec-cda}}).
+* If flow_label_cda is set to "generated", the Flow Label is elided and the Flow Label is then re-generated at the decompression (See {{sec-cda}}).
 The resulting Flow Label differs from the initial value.
 FL is set to 20, TV is not set, MO is set to "ignore" and CDA is set to "generated".
 * If flow_label_cda is set to "zero", the Flow Label is elided and set to 0 at decompression.
 A 0 value indicates no flow label is present.
 Fl is set to 20 bits, TV is set to 0, MO is set to "equal" and CDA is set to "not-sent".

 Payload Length is elided and determined from the Tunnel IP Header Payload Length as well as the decompressed Payload.
 FL is set to 16 bits, TV is not set, MO is set to "ignore", CDA is set to "lower".

 Next Header is compressed according to ts_proto:

 * If ts_proto is the single value 0, Next Header is not compressed.
 FL is set to 8 bits, TV is not set, MO is set to "ignore", CDA is set to "sent-value".
 * If ts_proto is a single non zero value, Next Header is compressed.
 FL is set to 8 bits, TV is set to ts_proto, MO is set to "equal" and CDA is set to "not-sent".

 The IPv6 Hop Limit is read from the Tunnel IP Header Hop Limit.
 FL is set to 8 bits, TV is not set, MO is set to "ignore" and CDA is set to "lower."

 The source and destination IPv6 addresses are compressed using MSB.
-In both cases, FL is set to 128, TV is respectively set to  msb(ts_ip_src_start, ts_ip_src_ed) or msb(ts_ip_dst_start, ts_ip_dst_end)), the MO is set to "MSB," and the CDA is set to "LSB."
+In both cases, FL is set to 128, TV is respectively set to  msb(ts_ip_src_start, ts_ip_src_ed) or msb(ts_ip_dst_start, ts_ip_dst_end), the MO is set to "MSB," and the CDA is set to "LSB."

 ###  Inner IPv4 Header Compression {#sec-inner-ip4}

 The fields Version, DSCP, ECN, Source Address and Destination Address are compressed as described for IPv6 in {{sec-inner-ip6}}.
 The field Total Length (16 bits) is compressed similarly to the IPv6 field Payload Length.
 The field Identification (16 bits) is compressed similarly to the IPv6 field Flow Label.
-If the IP Header is an IPv6 Header, the Identification are placed as the LSB of the IPv6 Header and the 4 remaining MSB are set to 0.
+If the IP Header is an IPv6 Header, the Identification is placed as the LSB of the IPv6 Header and the 4 remaining MSB are set to 0.
 The field Time to Live is compressed similarly to the IPv6 Hop Limit field.
 The Protocol field is compressed similarly to the last IPv6 Next Header field.

 IHL is uncompressed, FL is set to 4 bits, TV is not set, MO is set to ignore and CDA is set to "value-sent".